 When critics, reviewers, and the public listen to Lotte Lehmann’s recordings, or heard her live in opera or recital, they didn’t usually choose their favorite performances, but it’s fun and even illuminating to know what various people said and now, say about her recordings of various arias or songs.

-• The knowledgable music director of Hawaii Public Radio, Gene Schiller, chose Ich ging zu ihm from Korngold’s Das Wunder der Heliane, a 1928 recording with Manfred Gurlitt conducting the Berlin State Opera Orchestra.
+- The knowledgable music director of Hawaii Public Radio, Gene Schiller, chose Ich ging zu ihm from Korngold’s Das Wunder der Heliane, a 1928 recording with Manfred Gurlitt conducting the Berlin State Opera Orchestra.
+Mr. Schiller is in good company because Lotte Lehmann herself also chose this as one of her favorite recordings.
 Since this opera aria isn’t well known I’m offering the original words and translation.
 Neil A Kurtzman MD is the Grover E Murray Professor and University Distinguished Professor, Department of Internal Medicine at Texas Tech University Health Sciences Center in Lubbock.
 He’s a fan of Korngold, this opera, and Lehmann’s recording.
 “Lotte Lehmann, of course, was the leading lyric German soprano of the second quarter of the 20th century.
 She was especially fond of both Korngold’s opera and of its soprano aria.
 She sings the aria with the sensitive fragility for which she was noted.
 The limited tonal range of the electrical recording process limits the impact of the performance.”
 Though this was recorded in 1928, I believe the studio handled the balance between voice and orchestra very well.
 The words and the following translation don’t make sense if you don’t know that the man to whom Heliane sings was a messianic figure who is imprisoned without consummating his marriage to Heliane.
 Out of pity she visits the man in prison and symbolically gives herself to him.
 In Act II she is brought to judgment for this and tells her judges what happened between herself and the man.

 Ich ging zu ihm, der morgen sterben sollt.